agardnerIT/secret-patterns-db-otel-collector/README.md

 /path/to/collector --config=collector.out.yaml
 ```

-You should NOT see the log line in the collector output.
+You should NOT see the log line in the collector output because the log line should be filtered out by the rule.

+If you DO see the log line in the collector output, please open an issue here as the regex is wrong!

 ## Adding new rules